 Focal length to view galaxies

-After aperture, the characteristic that matters the most in a telescope to optimize for certain types of objects is focal length.
-We have gone into depth about this in our article about focal length, but to summarize, long focal lengths are better for planetary viewing, and short focal lengths are better for deep sky objects.
+After the aperture, the characteristic that matters the most in a telescope to optimize for certain types of objects is focal length.
+We have gone into depth about this in our article about focal length, but to summarize, long focal lengths are better for planetary viewing, and short focal lengths are better for deep-sky objects.

 If you are a complete beginner, the focal length of a telescope is the distance the light travels inside the telescope’s tube in order to reach the exit point or focuser.